Expert Guide to 22 Key Boiler Parts: Functions, Names & Diagram

 There are two types of air preheaters.

-1. Recuperative- It consists of multiple tubes inside the shell with baffle plates in between.
-A baffle plate helps to make better contact of the flue gases with the tubes.
+1. Recuperative consists of multiple tubes inside the shell with baffle plates in between.
+A baffle plate helps to contact the flue gases with the tubes better.
 It has an inlet from the lower end.

-2. Regenerative- It consists of a closed matrix in which flue gases pass to the matrix to heat, and air pass to pick up the heat.
+2. Regenerative consists of a closed matrix in which flue gases pass to the matrix to heat, and air pass to pick up the heat.

 Superheater